TudorCalinCS/LicensePlateReader/README.md

 - Capture license plates at close distances and avoid capturing them at extreme angles.
 - Ensure that the license plate is centered within the image frame.

+## Extensibility

+LicensePlateReader is designed with extensibility in mind, making it easy to adapt for various use cases beyond simple license plate recognition.
+The project can be extended to suit specific requirements such as parking lot management, access control systems, and more.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.